-23) DDS309 Pre-clinical Operative Dentistry II
+23) DDS309 Pre-clinical Operative Dentistry II (3 cr. /h.)

 This course consists of two main components, the principle of cavity preparations for the currently available restorations and their physical and manipulative characteristics and cavity restorations.
 The restorative department during the two semesters of the third year provides them.